CheckPointSW/terraform-vmware-cloudguard-network-security/README.md

 # Best Practices for Using CloudGuard Modules

 ## Step 1: Use the Required Module
-Add the required module in your Terraform configuration file (`main.tf`) to deploy resources.
+Add the required module in your Terraform configuration file to deploy resources.
 For example:

 ```hcl
 provider "vsphere" {}